-It's home to a large Benedictine monastery, Liturgical Press, the VoiceCare Network, the Saint John's Bible, the Saint John's Boy Choir, a graduate school known for liturgical scholarship, ... and more.
+It's home to a large Benedictine monastery, the Saint John's Undergraduate University partnered with the College of Saint Benedict, the Liturgical Press, the VoiceCare Network, the Saint John's Bible, the Saint John's Boy Choir, a graduate school known for liturgical scholarship, ... and more.
 Read more

 5. What is vocal-choral study like at Saint John's?

 It includes Gregorian Chant, VoiceCare Network, choral conducting coursework, choral literature, supervised lab choir, and participation in fine choral ensembles.
 Read more

 8. What is the study of liturgy like at Saint John's?

 All students take a required core of liturgy courses so as to understand the place of music in all the Church's rites, along with further coursework in liturgy and theology.
 Our graduates are sought ought because of their immersion in liturgy in a place internationally known for liturgical reform and renewal.

 No. We are Catholic and ecumenical, and students from mainline Protestant liturgical traditions have done very well in our program.